 - shareholder composition periodically confirmed. - Requests for dialogue from individual shareholders are dealt with mainly by the IR Group of the Corporate Communication Department, under the supervision of the officer in charge of IR.
-If the officer in charge of IR determines that a meeting is necessary between the requesting shareholder and the president, a director (including outside directors) or an executive officer, such meeting will be arranged within the reasonable extent. - Depending on the purpose of the dialogue, the Financial Affairs Department, the Corporate Planning Department, the Legal Department and other related departments will provide their cooperation to the officer in charge of IR to enhance the contents of the dialogue with the shareholders. - The Company plans and implements presentation meetings and shareholder/investor visits to explain the Company's long-term business vision, medium term and annual business plans, financial results, research & development (R&D), ESG, and other matters to promote dialogue with shareholders to deepen their understanding. - The Company pays attention to the timeliness, appropriateness and impartiality of dialogues, gives explanations in a sincere manner, listens to the opinions of shareholders, and endeavors to engage in interactive communication.
-The officer in charge of IR provides reports on the opinions of and questions from shareholders periodically or as-needed basis to the CEO, directors and executive officers. - With respect to IR-related disclosure documents, the Company, in principle, provides English translations of such documents when there is certain rationality.
+If the officer in charge of IR determines that a meeting is necessary between the requesting shareholder and the chairman (Chief Executive Officer), the president (Chief Operating Officer), a director (including outside directors) or an executive officer, such meeting will be arranged within the reasonable extent. - Depending on the purpose of the dialogue, the Financial Affairs Department, the Corporate Planning Department, the Legal Department and other related departments will provide their cooperation to the officer in charge of IR to enhance the contents of the dialogue with the shareholders. - The Company plans and implements presentation meetings and shareholder/investor visits to explain the Company's long-term business vision, medium term and annual business plans, financial results, research & development (R&D), ESG, and other matters to promote dialogue with shareholders to deepen their understanding. - The Company pays attention to the timeliness, appropriateness and impartiality of dialogues, gives explanations in a sincere manner, listens to the opinions of shareholders, and endeavors to engage in interactive communication.
+The officer in charge of IR provides reports on the opinions of and questions from shareholders periodically or as-needed basis to the chairman (Chief Executive Officer), the president (Chief Operating Officer), directors and executive officers. - With respect to IR-related disclosure documents, the Company, in principle, provides English translations of such documents when there is certain rationality.

 Established on January 29, 2016

 Revised on March 23, 2017

 Revised on December 14, 2018

 Revised on March 20, 2019

 Revised on July 1, 2019

 Revised on March 19, 2020

 Revised on March 24, 2021

 Revised on December 23, 2021

 Revised on March 25, 2022

 Revised on March 24, 2023

-Revised on March 24, 2023

 Revised on March 22, 2024

+Revised on March 19, 2025